IDPF/epubtestweb/README.md

 * follow the existing formatting of the epubs
 * organize into categories/features by using `categories.yaml`
 * one epub may appear in more than one category, but not across testsuites
-* feature IDs must be unique within its testsuite
+* a feature's ID must be unique within its testsuite